-A split lunch occurs through periods 4 and 5, with Upper Sixth, IFP, Year 11, 1 Year, Year 10, Year 9 and Pre-sessional taking first lunch (12:20-13:10) while Lower Sixth students continue with lessons.
-At 13:10, Lower Sixth take second lunch, while Upper Sixth, IFP, Year 11, 1 Year, Year 10, Year 9 and Pre-sessional return to the second half of their double lesson.
+A split lunch occurs through periods 4 and 5, with Upper Sixth, IFP, Year 11, 1 Year, Year 10 and Presessional taking first lunch (12.00-12.45) while Lower Sixth students continue with lessons.
+At 12.50, Lower Sixth take second lunch, while Upper Sixth, IFP, Year 11, 1 Year, Year 10 and Pre-sessional return to the second half of their double lesson.

 There are six periods in a block (the other period being a lunch break).
 For A level, a whole block is allocated to each subject whereas GCSE subjects are taught in half blocks (with the exception of English) and in pre-sessional three blocks are devoted to English with the other academic subjects being allocated a half block.
-One-Year GCSE and IFP use 5/6 of a block for core academic subjects to allow for Academic English and Core Skills respectively (i.e six subjects fit into five blocks).
-Year 9 have a broad and balanced curriculum, which limits time per subject.
-Our focus for Year 9 is on STEM and language development.
+One-Year GCSE and IFP use 5/6 of a block for core academic subjects to allow for Academic English and Core Skills respectively (i.e six subjects fit into five blocks), please see examples below.